Bobidium/GroupTheory/4. Group Actions/Action by Left Multiplication -- Cayley's Theorem.md

 ---
 ### Definition and Examples

-In this note, we shall be studying a partiular example of [[Group Actions]], i.e. action by left multiplication. k
+In this note, we shall be studying a partiular example of [[Group Actions]], i.e. action by left multiplication.

 >[!d] Action by Left Multiplication
 >Let $G$ be a group.
 We call the action of $G$ on **itself** defined by: